 Despite promises from the airline’s CEO that wait times would improve as they add staff, the problems persist.
 But there are ways to reach Delta faster when you’ve got a problem or question about an upcoming flight.

-Until then, what can you do to reach Delta customer service faster when you’ve got a problem or question about an upcoming flight?
-We’ve rounded up our best tips – including an alternate phone number that can get a response within just a few minutes.
+We’ve rounded up our best tips to get through faster – including an alternate phone number that can get a response within just a few minutes.